Guess which of these three GoFundMe videos raised the least amount of money:

 So maybe a little over $200 from strangers around the internet.

-Here’s what I learned from that, and some advice on how to actually raise money through fundraising campaigns from previously successful ones:
+Here’s what I learned from that, and some advice on how to actually raise money through fundraising campaigns, like GoFundMe, from previously successful ones:

 But the honest answer is that the campaign was just a last minute tie-in to a video that was mostly just an ode to my bike that I’d owned for a few years in Colorado and nothing more than that.

 I could have just left the video at, “Here’s a fun little project I put together about my bike,” and not tried to shoe-horn it into some sort of fundraising campaign, BUT NO, DAMMIT!

 I’M GOING TO SHOEHORN IN WHATEVER THE HELL I WANT!